openmod-tracker/amiris/README.md

 ```

 ## Results
-Once AMIRIS is run, the output files are generated in the "result" folder in the format "AMIRIS.YYYY-MMM-DD_HH-MM-SS.pb".
+Once AMIRIS is run, the output files are generated in the `result/` folder in the format `AMIRIS.YYYY-MMM-DD_HH-MM-SS.pb`.
 These files are in a binary `protobuf` format and need to be converted to a human-readable format first.

 Learn how to read results with FAME-Io in the [AMIRIS-Wiki](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Getting-started).